Walled gardens, and how they apply to shaving

 I’m not saying traditional safety razors are inherently better than cartridge razors.
 I’m saying they are inherently more open in this day and age, and to me that is an important thing.

-One thought on “Walled gardens, and how they apply to shaving
+2 thoughts on “Walled gardens, and how they apply to shaving

 1. Pingback: A slightly less old Gillette advertisement - Wegian WetshavingWegian Wetshaving